LetsBashDE/twitch_hossa/README.md

 After a defined time the hotkey will be pressed again to activate the source again.

 # Requirements
-Just Windows!
-Tested with Windows 10.
+Just Windows.
+Works maybe from Windows 7 up to Windows 11 - Tested with Windows 10.

 # How it runs...
 - You need to have 2 factor/mfa authentication enabled on your Twitch account.
 (All Affiliate should have this already)